Save yourself frustration and hassle by setting up your painting studio space the right way.

 Artificial Light Setup

-This is the recommended setup for anyone who is new to atelier training.
+This is the recommended painting studio setup for anyone who is new to atelier training.
 Artificial light creates clearly-defined shadows, bed-bug lines and cast shadows, which are all very helpful when drawing and painting using atelier methods for the first time.
 Artificial light also makes values when shading more obvious.

 The most important thing about setting up with artificial light is to make sure that the light on your easel does not pollute the subject which is lit by its own separate light.
 See the image below and notice how the light on the easel is raking from upper left to lower right across the easel board.